dgaozhao/dgaozhao.github.io/_pages/working_projects.md

 ### Wright, J. E., Gaozhao, D., & Houston, B., The synergy between representation and technology: A conjoint experiment of police use-of-force.

-### Gaozhao, D. & Lee, H., The others will help: Citizen coproduction and bystander apathy.
+### Gaozhao, D., Lee, H., & Berry, F. S., The others will help: Citizen coproduction and bystander apathy.

 ### Gaozhao, D. & Fay, D. L., Fighting fake news: What public organizations and managers can do to counter health misinformation?